 2. Are you trying to reduce your debt-to-income ratio?

 Conversely, you might consider repaying now if your debt-to-income ratio (DTI) is critical to qualifying for a loan.
 Although your DTI does not affect your credit score, lenders—especially mortgage lenders—consider it a key factor when evaluating your loan application.
 The lower your DTI, the better your chances for approval.

 3. Would your money be better spent paying down credit card debt?

 Credit card debt typically carries higher interest rates than personal loans.
 And paying down credit card debt will almost certainly raise—not lower—your credit score.
+For this matter, there are some consumers who choose to transfer personal loans to a credit card.
 If you're choosing between paying off your loan or paying down your cards, look closely before you act.

 4. Will paying off your loan put you at risk?

 Using your savings to pay off a loan may save you money on loan interest.
 But it could also diminish your ability to cope with a financial emergency if one arises.
 This is less of a concern if your savings are ample, with more than three to six months of expenses in an emergency fund.
 If your savings are slim, you might want to make sure you aren't putting your finances—and your ability to maintain your clean credit history—at risk by paying your loan off in a lump sum.

 5. Does repaying your loan have clear benefits?